Koha-Community/kohadocs/en/source/12_opac.rst

 |image1007|

+If you would like your patrons to leave a note on an item they have checked out :ref:`allowcheckoutnotes` preference must be set to allow.
+In the patron's summary of checkouts, there will be an added column to allow the patron to leave a note (for example:  missing first page, or DVD is scratched).
+This note once confirmed by the patron will appear to the staff when this item is checked in.

 If their guarantee has allowed it via :ref:`their privacy <my-privacy-label>`, when the guarantor logs in they will see a tab labeled "Relatives' checkouts" on their summary tab.